1cue/Fox.WinForms.LightDarkForm/README.md

 ## How to use
 We've just extended the defaut `Form` Class of WinForms with some little extra logic.

-So please replace the base Class `Form` in your Form.cs Files with `LightDarkForm`.
+So please replace the base Class `Form` in your Form.cs Files with `LightDarkForm` and add `using Fox.WinForms.LightDarkForm;`.

 Form.cs Before:
 ```